Allegheny-Computer-Science-302-F2020/cs302-F2020-syllabus/README.md

 ## Accessing the Syllabus

-Since this repository primarily contains LaTeX source code, the Travis CI configuration for it will compile the source code and automatically release a PDF of the source code whenever the last commit is associated with a [Git Tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging).
+Since this repository primarily contains LaTeX source code, the GitHub Actions configuration for it will compile the source code and automatically release a PDF of the source code whenever the last commit is associated with a [Git Tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging).
 As such, this will